Notice of Privacy Practices of Protected Health Information

-This notice describes our privacy practices.
-We may change our policies and this notice at any time and have those revised policies apply to all the protected health information we maintain.
+This Notice describes our privacy practices.
+We may change our policies and this Notice at any time and have those revised policies apply to all the protected health information we maintain.
 If or when we change our notice, we will post the new notice in the office and on our website www.houstoneye.com where it can be viewed.
-You can request a paper copy of this notice, or any revised notice, at any time in the mail or asking for one at the time of your next appointment.
+You can request a paper copy of this Notice, or any revised notice, at any time in the mail or by asking for one at the time of your next appointment.

 A. Treatment, Payment, Health Care Operations

 We are permitted to use and disclose your medical information to those involved in your treatment.
 For example, the physicians in this practice are specialists.
 When we provide treatment, we may request that your primary care physician share your medical information with us.
 Also, we may provide your primary care physician information about your particular condition so that he or she can appropriately treat you for other medical conditions, if any.
 In addition, we may disclose your protected health information from time-to time to another physician or health care provider (e.g. another specialist, laboratory or home health agency) who may become involved in your care by providing assistance with your health care diagnosis or treatment.

 We are permitted to use and disclose your medical information to bill and collect payment for the services we provide to you.
 For example, we may contact your health insurance plan to determine eligibility or coverage of insurance benefits.
 We may also complete a claim form to obtain payment from your health insurance plan.
 That form will contain medical information, such as a description of the medical services provided to you, that your insurance needs to approve payment to us.

 Health Care Operations